-The Forum, a focused group of senior individuals, will own the first phase of implementing the Strategy.
-It will have around 20 members in senior positions, with the ability to shape and make decisions on strategy and/ or policy, within their organisations and/ or their sector more broadly.
+- The Forum, a focused group of senior individuals, will own the first phase of implementing the Strategy.
+It will have around 20 members in senior positions, with the ability to shape and make decisions on strategy and/ or policy, within their organisations and/ or their sector more broadly. - Each member will demonstrate a track record of performance in similar roles and commitment to delivering good outcomes for the benefit of service-users.
+Forum members will not represent specific constituencies of stakeholders or organisations but they should be aware of the general viewpoint of their sector where such a consensus can be identified. - The Forum will work with the Payments Community', which remains open to all interested stakeholders.
+It will allow the Forum to continuously engage and consult with a broader range of interested stakeholders as the Forum progresses its work.